 - Add separate categories for each partner’s gifts.
 In your budget, you can have a separate category for each person’s gifts with the same amount budgeted for each.
 You’re responsible for spending your partner’s category balance when and how you see fit.
 You’ll each see when the other’s spent money, but you can use a placeholder payee to keep the gift itself a surprise.

 - Use separate budgets.
 Some partners maintain individual personal budgets as well as a shared budget.
 If this is your situation, you could roll funding for gifts into personal budgets.
-If you have a separate credit or debit card associated with your personal budget, you could use that card to buy gifts for your partner without fear the transaction will import into your shared budget and ruin the surprise for you and your partner.
+If you have a separate credit or debit card associated with your personal budget, you could use that card to buy presents for your partner without fear the transaction will import into your shared budget and ruin the surprise.

 Have tricks of your own?
 Comment below!